genotrance/px/README.md

   `px --proxy=proxyserver.com:80 --gateway`

-NOTE: In Docker for Windows you need to set your proxy to `http://<your_ip>:3128` (or actual port Px is listening to) and be aware of https://github.com/docker/for-win/issues/1380.
+NOTE: In Docker for Windows you need to set your proxy to `http://host.docker.internal:3128` or `http://<your_ip>:3128` (or actual port Px is listening to) in your containers and be aware of https://github.com/docker/for-win/issues/1380.

 Workaround: